hchenqi/ViewDesign/README.md

 In web development, elements, styles and event handling are described separately by HTML, CSS and Javascript which can get distracting, complicate the development and damage the performance.
 In `ViewDesign` they are all implemented in pure C++.
 One can separate the style definitions and main logic in different files at will without losing the integrity.

-In web development, each element consists of padding, border and margin along with its content according to the CSS box model which makes it easy to design and change the style of an element.
-But this also makes an element unnecessarily large to store all the style information.
+In web development, each element consists of padding, border and margin along with its content according to the CSS box model, which makes it easy to design and change the style of an element but also makes an element unnecessarily large to store all the style information.
 In `ViewDesign`, each view as a component is aimed to be minimal and lightweight.
 For example, a `TextBox` just displays text within a given size reference without any border, padding, background color or layout styles.
 It can however be combined with other components like `BorderFrame`, `PaddingFrame`, `MaxFrame`, `CenterFrame` to implement such additional attributes.

 In web development, the layout styles of parent and child elements can be conflicting.
 For example, a parent element might have style `width: fix-content` while its child element has style `width: 100%`, which doesn't make sense.
 In `ViewDesign`, this scenario can be blocked at compile-time when parent view expects the width trait of child view to be `Auto` but child view's width is `Fixed`.
 This usually forces developers to think about the sizing behaviour of a component and the compatibility between components.
-Nevertheless, there remains the possibility to build a general-purpose and run-time calculated `div`-like rich component on top of the core library while the core library remains minimal and modular.
+Nevertheless, there remains the possibility of building a general-purpose, style-guided and run-time calculated rich component like a HTML-element on top of the core library, while the core library remains minimal and modular.

 #### Win32 Desktop Development